find your perfect postgrad program

 All universities have their own official application form that you will need to complete fully.
 Some universities deal with applications centrally for the whole university, while others deal with applications in the faculty or department that you are applying to.
 Some have application forms available on their website, and some are now able to accept forms that have been submitted electronically.
 This means that you need to check the exact system for each university.

-Study the website of the universities you are interested in applying to, and also study carefully the printed prospectus (catalogue) for each one.
+Study the website of the universities you are interested in applying to, and also carefully study the printed prospectus (catalogue) for each one if it’s available.
 Some universities have their prospectus on their website, but for others you will need to look at a hard copy version.
 You can obtain the prospectus by:

-• Writing to or e-mailing the postgraduate admissions office.
+Writing to, ringing or e-mailing the postgraduate admissions office.